 - We interpret what the stimulus means and we react to it.

-Now, my perception of what goes on outside Pizza Collin in the wee hours of the morning has changed.
-I’ve learned it’s a popular place to grab a slice after a night of drinking.
+Now, my perception of what goes on outside Pizza Collin (now Dirk’s Pizza) in the wee hours of the morning has changed.
+It used to be a popular place to grab a slice after a night of drinking.
 And, yes, sometimes someone who’s had one too many might become rather boisterous.
 (It’s one of the reasons the owner of Dirk’s Pizza told me they now close at midnight Friday and Saturday nights.)

 So, what is a perception check (and how does it relate to the perception process)?